 HOLD# is used in conjunction with CE# to select the device.
 When the device is selected and a serial sequence is underway, HOLD# can be used to pause the serial communication with the master device without resetting the serial sequence.
 To pause, HOLD# is brought low while the SCK signal is low.
 To resume serial communication, HOLD# is brought high while the SCK signal is low (SCK may still toggle during HOLD).
 Inputs to SI will be ignored while SO is in the high impedance state, during HOLD.

-Note: HOLD is not supported in DTR mode or with QE=1 or when RESET# is selected for the HOLD# or RESET# pin.
+Note: HOLD is not supported with QE=1.

 Timing graph can be referenced in AC Parameters Figure 9.4.